electronicsguy/MereScripts/README.md

 # MereScripts
-Various scripts that I made for use in Windows and Linux
+Various scripts that I made for use in Windows, Linux or Google Apps.